Hands holding worms

 Why Choose Vermiculture

-Vermiculture is especially well suited for managing household food waste because worms efficiently convert everyday kitchen scraps into high-quality compost while requiring minimal space, equipment, and cost.
+Vermiculture is especially well suited for managing household food scraps because worms efficiently convert everyday kitchen scraps into high-quality compost while requiring minimal space, equipment, and cost.
 Composting worms typically consume about 25–50% of their body weight in food per day.
 A practical rule is that 1 pound of worms can process roughly ½ pound of food scraps per day (about 3–4 pounds per week), allowing households to match worm population size to their food waste volume and scale over time.

 Because these systems operate in a small footprint and focus on food scrap processing, Vermiculture offers an efficient, accessible way to recycle organic waste into a valuable resource for gardens, landscapes, and container plants.